robolab-pavia/slr-kit/slrkit_projects.md

 ### record
 The `record` command creates a commit in the git repository of the project.
-This commit reocrds all the data and the configuration of the project.
+This commit records all the data and the configuration of the project.

 Usage: